mthdadalto/ProjectVersioner/README.md

 - Automatically generate and apply version numbers based on provided arguments or Git tags.
 - Update version information in iOS, Android, and .NET project files.
 - Supports command-line arguments for flexibility and automation.
+- Optionally pass a build number for finer control.

 ## Getting Started